 But it just was not la Roja's night, with the final whistle signalling what had been an inevitability for some time as the Brazil celebrations kicked off in earnest.

-The question now is whether the Selecao can ride this wave of momentum all the way onto the biggest stage of them all at World Cup 2014.
+Now the only question that remains for the Selecao is whether they can ride this momentum all the way onto the biggest stage of them all.